Joe Chambers (musician)

 Joseph Frank Chambers (July 27, 1954 – September 28, 2022) was an American musician, songwriter, record producer, A&R executive, musical stores entrepreneur, and co-founder and CEO of the Musician's Hall of Fame and Museum (MHOFM) in Nashville, Tennessee.

 In 1978 at Nashville, TN Joe met songwriter, producer, and Epic Records President Billy Sherrill.
 Sherrill became Chambers' mentor for songwriting, record producing, and artists and repertoire (A&R) at CBS Records.
 Sherrill passed on his knowledge and experience to Joe.
 Chambers wrote songs that were recorded by famous Country singers including several that were hit songs.
 Sherrill let Joe shadow him during many record producing projects.
 Through this mentoring, Chambers met and made friends with some of the great session musicians in Nashville.
-In 1985 Chambers opened a small chain of music music stores in the Nashville area.
+In 1985 Chambers opened a small chain of music stores in the Nashville area.
 Later Joe bought and sold vintage guitars for famous musicians.
 In November 2003, Joe and his wife Linda co-founded the future Musicians Hall of Fame and Museum.
 After two and half years of renovating, it opened to the public in June 2006.

 Early life

 Chambers was born on July 27, 1954, in Columbus, Georgia.
-His father was Frank Chambers (October 30, 1910 - August 17, 2004) and his mother was Eugenia Brooks Chambers (December 8, 1920 - September 20, 2004).
+His father was Frank Chambers (October 30, 1910 – August 17, 2004) and his mother was Eugenia Brooks Chambers (December 8, 1920 – September 20, 2004).